dAnastasiia/demo-nextjs/README.md

 - **Tailwind CSS**: A utility-first CSS framework for quickly building custom designs without having to leave your HTML.
 - **TanStack Query**: A data-fetching library for React that provides a powerful and flexible API for querying and mutating data from your server, with built-in caching and automatic refetching.
 - **Shadcn UI**: A collection of re-usable components for faster development.
+- **Vitest**: A unit testing library for JavaScript and TypeScript projects, providing a simple and intuitive interface for writing and running tests.